 The District does not have any large energy production operations within its borders-no extraction or refining activities or utility-scale generation occurs within its borders.
 The District imports virtually all of its energy from neighboring states.
 There is some distributed generation in the District, primarily from solar photovoltaic systems.
-All the electricity used in the District, except that produced by the distributed generation systems, is imported from other states.
+Almost all the electricity used in the District, with the exception of the electricity produced by distributed generation systems, is imported from other states.
 The remaining energy consumed in the state is mostly for the purpose of heating buildings and driving vehicles.
+Figure 23 indicates the breakdown of energy consumption by source, accounting for losses in generation and transmission.